 - Guarantee collateral, which complements the borrower’s ability to fulfil its obligation under the legal contract and as such is provided by third parties.
-Letters of credit, insurance contracts, export credit insurance, guarantees, credit derivatives and risk participations typically fall into this category.
+Letters of credit, insurance contracts, export credit insurance, guarantees and risk participations typically fall into this category.

-Our processes seek to ensure that the collateral we accept for risk mitigation purposes is of high quality.
-This includes seeking to have in place legally effective and enforceable documentation for realizable and measureable collateral assets which are evaluated regularly by dedicated teams.
-The assessment of the suitability of collateral for a specific transaction is part of the credit decision and must be undertaken in a conservative way, including collateral haircuts that are applied.
+Our processes seek to ensure that the collateral we accept for risk mitigation purposes is high quality.
+This includes seeking to have in place legally effective and enforceable documentation for realizable and measureable collateral assets which are frequently evaluated by dedicated teams.
+The assessment of the suitability of collateral for a specific transaction is part of the credit decision and must be accounted for in a conservative way, including collateral haircuts that are applied.
 We have collateral type specific haircuts in place which are regularly reviewed and approved.
 In this regard, we strive to avoid “wrong-way” risk characteristics where the borrower’s counterparty risk is positively correlated with the risk of deterioration in the collateral value.
-For guarantee collateral, the process for the analysis of the guarantor’s creditworthiness is aligned to the credit assessment process for borrowers.
+For guarantee collateral the analysis of the guarantor’s creditworthiness is aligned to the credit assessment process for borrowers.

 Risk transfers to third parties form a key part of our overall risk management process and are executed in various forms, including outright sales, single name and portfolio hedging, and securitizations.
 Risk transfers are conducted by the respective business units and by our Credit Portfolio Strategies Group (CPSG), in accordance with specifically approved mandates.

-CPSG manages the residual credit risk of loans and lending-related commitments of the international investment-grade portfolio; the leveraged portfolio and the medium-sized German companies’ portfolio within our Corporate Divisions of CB&S and GTB.
+CPSG focuses on managing the residual credit risk of loans and lending-related commitments of the international investment-grade portfolio; the leveraged portfolio and the medium-sized German companies’ portfolio within our CB&S Corporate Division.